DACs and ADCs, or there and back again

 A more common architecture is to use a single comparator combined with a reference voltage that changes over time in some predictable way; a rudimentary example may be a capacitor that is being charged through a resistor.
 The time elapsed from the beginning of the charging process to the comparator triggering can be used to infer the unknown input voltage.

-The time elapsed between the beginning of the charging process and the triggering of the comparator depends not only on the input voltage under test, but also on the slope of the triangle wave; that slope in turn depends on R and C. It follows that to improve accuracy, an ADC should instead measure the duty cycle of the comparator output signal across several cycles of the triangle wave.
-A 25% duty cycle means that the compared voltage sits at 75% of Vdd, no matter the value of R and C.
+The time elapsed between the beginning of the charging process and the triggering of the comparator depends not only on the input voltage, but also on the slope of the triangle wave; that slope in turn depends on the exact value of R and C. It follows that to improve accuracy, an ADC should instead measure the duty cycle of the comparator output signal across several cycles of the triangle wave.
+A 25% duty cycle means that the compared voltage sits at 75% of Vdd, no matter the accuracy of R and C.

 Slope-based ADCs are very accurate and exhibit low noise, but they tend to be painfully slow.
 One way to improve their performance is a bit of digital trickery, known under the trade term of a successive approximation register (SAR).
 In essence, the ADC uses an internal DAC to generate reference voltages, and then implements the equivalent of a binary search algorithm that should be familiar to all computer science buffs.
 It starts by comparing the unknown input voltage to Vdd/2.
 If the comparator indicates the input is higher, the ADC can rule out the entire lower half of the range, and performs the next test at the midpoint of what’s left (3/4 Vdd).
 The successive halvings of the search space get to the exact value in just a couple of steps.
 The price to pay is some loss of precision due to DAC linearity errors, along with a bit of digital switching noise.